GuangyuanHao/guangyuanhao.github.io/hobbies.md

 <!-- # Hobbies -->

-<br>My interests and hobbies cover a diverse array of activities.
-Currently, I enjoy long-distance running, meditation, boxing, and reading.
-Additionally, I have plans to explore new areas and learn drawing, finger-style guitar, and tap dance in the near future.
+<br>My interests and hobbies span a diverse range of activities.
+Currently, I derive enjoyment from long-distance running, walking, meditation, boxing, and reading.
+Furthermore, I have future plans to embark on new pursuits, including learning the art of writing, honing my drawing abilities, and mastering the guitar in the coming years.

 <!-- ## Swimming & Surfing -->